Miami Marathon Race Week (video)

-Then, I would include goal finishing times based on solid training paces and heart rates you know you can achieve, so you aren’t guessing your finishing time but know within about 5 minutes plus or minus.
+Then, I would include goal finishing times based on solid training paces and heart rates you know you can achieve, so you aren’t guessing your finishing time.
+Then announce it to your friends and on social media!

-# 8 Bring a Disposable Water bottle – at race start so you can skip the lines at the first 3 aid stations.
-Add a pinch of real sea slat or your favorite electrolytes.
-You can get to the aide stations farther down as it gets less crowded.
+Skip the lines at the first 3 aid stations.
+Add a pinch of real sea salt or your favorite electrolytes.
+You can stop at the aid stations farther down as it gets less crowded.

-#9 Smile – Have fun and enjoying every second of this opportunity to run, cheer your fellow runners and be grateful for your awesome, strong, successful body.
+Have fun and enjoy every second of this opportunity to race!
+Cheer your fellow runners and be grateful for your awesome, strong, successful body.

 Now go have an awesome race!